Thank you so much my friend. And thank you for stopping by. Be and stay blessed!!

 If your mother is close by or even a phone call away please do your due diligence and make sure you let her know how much she is loved.
 Even if you couldn’t give her a gift or a card.
 Your voice is more precious than you will ever know.
 If there is a breach in your relationship try to mend it.
 Let her know how valuable she is.
 Because sometimes we mothers do have moments when we began questioning our parenting skills.
 Remind her how much you appreciate her and thank God for her because she is the only mother you will ever have.

-And for those of you whose mother is gone on the be with the Lord; I pray that God in heaven will cover you with his wings of love and shower you with His unlimited mercy and grace.
+And for those of you whose mother has gone on to be with the Lord; I pray that God in heaven will cover you with His wings of love and shower you with His unlimited mercy and grace.

 Other posts you might like today: